TheBoxyBear/charttools/README.md

 You can get chords from a loose track, in which case the chords will be loose and the collection will be read-only.
 In the same way, getting notes from a loose chords returns a read-only, non-indexable set of loose notes which grant access to their index (the numerical value in the lane enum for the respective note type) and the sustain length.

+Any loose type can be cast to an explicit type.

 ## Lyrics
 Lyrics of a song are defined by a collection of phrases.
 A phrase represents a single line displayed on-screen.
 It contains syllables, each one representing a section of the text which changes color by the karaoke system.
 Phrases can either be read from a file:
 ```c#